zzaid17/zzaid17/README.md

 ###

 <p align="left">My name is Zaid and I'm a student at the University of Calgary studying electrical engineering with a minor in mechatronics.
-My areas of interest include anything involving engineering and technology, such as electrical engineering, software development, robotics, and more.</p>
+My areas of interest include anything involving science and technology, such as electrical engineering, software development, robotics, and more.</p>

 ###